MythicTy/DingiesAndDragQueens/source/content/Dingies and Drag Queens/Turn of Fortunes Wheel/Public/World/Outlands/Gatetowns/Tradegate.md

 ## Scrying
 It was during this segment that you discovered you were being scried upon.
 When you questioned [[Erasimus Astralbeard|Erasimus]], he assured you it wasn't him, even under a Zone of Truth.
 # Bawk's Genie Contract
+[[Bawk]] was tasked with killing [[Kabril Sahaar]] for [[Aslan Ashfang]] in [[The Lower Ward|The Armoury]].
+You arrived at his shop, Windwaker Weaponry, and were greeted by the genie.

+> The shop is shaped like a stereotypical genie lamp, with a large sign above the door labelling it as "Windwaker Weaponry"

+> Entering the shop, you feel a light breeze.
+The air is cool and fresh inside.
+Columns of weaponry line the walls of this small shop, from glaives to sickles to bows, each uniquely decorated with various symbols depicting wind, storms, etc. Each shine with a slight blue tint.

+> As you gawk at the selection, the wind in the room begins to whip and pick up, swirling like a cyclone centred behind the counter.
+The wind coalesces into the form of a pale blue skinned man.
+He exudes pride and aristocracy, with a white turban and an impressive black beard.
+His chest is exposed, covered only by sleeveless, open red vest.
+On his person are multiple daggers secured around his waist, a scimitar on his back and one holstered to his hip.
+He stands holding an ornate spear with a red standard hanging from it.

+[[Bawk]] started a fight which [[Kabril Sahaar]] quickly ended, murdering him.
+Uthal and Kazaan forced the genie to retreat into his vessel where he quickly healed and returned.
+Bawk, having respawned, decided to be diplomatic and attempt to negotiate with the genie.
+He tasked you with destroying a [[Doomguard]] warehouse and returning to him.
+Once you had done that, he would agree to talk to you.

+> The Doomguard are not subtle about their contempt for rival competition.
+You are not the first, and I doubt you'll be the last.
+However, you can deal a pretty hurtful blow to them and it would get them off my back for a while.
+They head a warehouse in Tradegate.
+You're welcome to cause a scene big enough that I'll notice from here, or you do something quietly and bring me back proof.
+The warehouse is your sandbox.
+## Doomguard Warehouse
+The warehouse was an imposing compound surrounded with barbed wire fences and numerous guards. [[Bawk]] decided to infiltrate, disguising himself as an inspector and talking his way in, as Uthal and Kazaan waited outside.
+He discovered that the warehouse was storing weaponry imported from [[The Lower Ward|The Armoury]] and [[Muspelforge]], and that there were many similar warehouses in [[Excelsior]], [[Automata]], [[Ribcage]], and [[Plague-mort]].
+They were receiving shipments regularly due to high production at the time.

+Looking to blow the place up, Bawk set off a bomb using some smokepowder aquired earlier in the day, leaving half of the warehouse smouldering.
+Uthal and Kazaan then rushed in to destroy more of the warehouse, starting a fight.
+Bawk respawned and joined in.
+## Returning to the Genie
+[[Kabril Sahaar]] thanked you for the service, and upgraded one of [[Bawk]]'s scimitars.
+He also offered to assist in killing [[Aslan Ashfang]] and gave Bawk a sending stone to contact him with.
+He warned to contact him before you returned to Sigil, as he could not teleport to you if you were in Sigil.

+> "My, my.
+You actually survived.
+Perhaps there is an opportunity for us to work together after all.
+But first, my gratitude for dealing with the Doomguard.
+They do not like competition, and I do not like their competition."